Asbestos Management Plan

 Discussion will also aid planning any remediation work that may be required, ensuring that it is as cost effective as possible.

-What's included in the Asbestos Management Plan?
+What's included in an Asbestos Management Plan?

 The Asbestos Management Plan is a live document and details what has been carried out and what is still required.
 This can simply be ongoing monitoring of the condition of the ACMs, including information regarding actions that have been taken to date.